-Figure 4 shows the total cost of mispredictions, relative to the cost of false negative (i.e., biased toward false positives) for one day of the DEAS03 trace.
+Figure 4 shows the total cost of mispredictions, relative to the cost of false negative for one day of the DEAS03 trace.
 The cost on the y-axis is in relative units, and the x-axis shows the relative cost of a false negative to a false positive.
 The optimal bias is the x-value that produces the lowest point in the graph.
-Figure 4 also illustrates how a self-\ system can adjust the cost and improve specific accuracy at the expense of generality (i.e., overall accuracy goes down).
-To be practical in a self-\ system, system goals will need to be translated into a cost function, and the optimal bias will need to be solved for using gradient descent.
-This is an area of future work.
+Figure 4 illustrates how a self-\ system can adjust the cost and improve precision at the expense of overall accuracy.
+To be practical in a self-\ system, system goals will need to be translated into appropriate cost functions.
+In addition, techniques for estimating class probabilities can be used to allow an application to take more subtle actions, depending on the confidence of the prediction [17].
+These are areas of future work.

-7 Conclusion and Future Work
+7. Conclusion and Future Work